Clean room. Pexels Images.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from TSMC’s annual reports published on the company’s investors relations page: TSMC Investor Relations.
+1. All financial figures presented were obtained and referenced from TSMC’s and Samsung annual reports published on the companies’ investor relations pages: TSMC Annual Reports and Samsung Investor Relations.

 2. Pexels Images.